Zombies, Run!: Development

-The game was conceived when writer Alderman was attending a running class.
-During the class, the instructor asked attendees why they wanted to run, and one answered, "I want to be able to out run the zombie horde."
+The game was conceived when writer Alderman attended a running class, during which the instructor asked attendees why they wanted to run, and one answered, "I want to be able to out run the zombie horde."
 The game was funded by a Kickstarter campaign which raised more than five times what was expected, a total of $72,627 from 3,464 backers in October 2011.
 Developer Hon described the gameplay's aim as being more role-playing than gamification.
 The developers' aim in creating Zombies, Run! was partially to make use of the features of a smartphone such as GPS and the gyroscopes, creating a game that could only be played on a smartphone.
 Although the game uses GPS and the accelerometer, these are to estimate distance, not track location, and Zombies, Run! has been described as "one of the few actual distance-based games".
-Zombies Run! does not have as much quantification of data as other exercise apps do, and Alderman regards their decision not to consult professional help in making the design as a strength, arguing that much of Zombies, Run!'s uniqueness comes from that lack of professional involvement.
+Zombies Run! does not have as much quantification of data as other exercise apps do, and Alderman regards their decision not to consult professional help in design as a strength, arguing that much of Zombies, Run!'s uniqueness comes from that lack of professional involvement.
 The team were trained in Objective C for iOS and the player character, Runner 5, was designed to be genderless.
-Stories were written with generic landmarks included to give a sense of place, and to encourage the player to identify one of their own local landmarks as being what the characters are talking about.
+Stories were written with generic landmarks included to give a sense of place, and to encourage the player to identify their own local landmarks as being what the characters are talking about.
 The story was designed to be episodic, more like a TV show or a novel than a film.

 The story is written by a team.
 Alderman is the head writer and co-creator.
 Staff writers include Rebecca Levene, Andrea Klassen, Kayt Lackie, Grant Howitt, Mathilda Gregory and Gavin Inglis.
-Several guest authors who are notable in speculative fiction and video games contribute missions such as Margaret Atwood, Joanne Harris, Elizabeth Bear, and Andrea Phillips.
+Several guest authors who are notable in speculative fiction and video games, such as Margaret Atwood, Joanne Harris, Elizabeth Bear, and Andrea Phillips, have contributed missions.
 A fan fiction author contributed ten missions for season 2.

 In June 2012, Zombies, Run! expanded onto Android and Windows Phone.
 Windows Phone support ceased in December 2012.

 For the release of season 2, the team rewrote the apps, added in a lot of new features and changed their behavior, which led to backlash from some players.
 As of May 2015, Zombies, Run! became free-to-play.
 At this time, between 15 and 20% of all purchasers were still playing the game.
 Existing players were given access to all content up until the end of Season 3 and the Interval Training and Race Missions features.
 Existing players can also unlock one episode of Season 4 for free per week, and have a discounted rate on "Pro Membership" subscription.
 New players get part of Season 1 for free, and can unlock a new episode every week.
 As of November 2015, Zombies, Run! is available on the Apple Watch.
 A spin-off game for the Apple Watch is in development, codenamed Overwatch.